dfinity/motoko/src/notes.md

 - add keywords for primitive types (uppercase?)
 - what subtyping do we want, just to and between like types?
 - add switch on option type?
-- what's the intuition for break es when |es| > 0: is this to break from a block or switch that returns a n-value (or just a tuple)
+- what's the intuition for break es when |es| > 0: is this to break from a block or switch that returns a n-value (or just a tuple).
+Yes.
+Single exp would do in ast.a
-- do we want blocks to return the last value in the block, of any type = do we want intermediate statements in a block to have any type or unit type.
+- do we want blocks to return the last value in the block, of any type; Yes = do we want intermediate statements in a block to have any type or unit type.
+Unit type
-- are we using TupT([]) as unit type?
+- are we using TupT([]) as unit type? yes
 - should BreakE and ContE be polymorphic or just unit typed.
+Polymorphic.

+- how will we check IsE(e,t) at run-time if t contains type parameters (in the absence of type passing)